MaterializeInc/materialize/doc/developer/design/20230306_persist_mfp_pushdown.md

 This requires us to fetch every part no matter what question is being asked of the data.

-By introducing types and capturing statistic metadata on parts, Persist can more selectively filter which parts are fed into a dataflow, before even reading them from Blob storage.
+By introducing types and capturing statistic metadata on parts, Persist can determine which parts are relevant to a query before even reading them from Blob storage.
 When reading data with the appropriate locality, MFP pushdown will enable faster dataflow rehydration and faster ad-hoc / exploratory queries in ways that are not currently achievable.

 # Explanation